marcduiker/marcduiker.github.io/_posts/2017-11-21- azure-functions-grouping-functions-in-function-apps.md

 ### Serverless Architecture Aspects

-Here a couple of aspects which play a big role in deciding the serverless architecture:
+Here are a couple of aspects which play a big role in deciding a serverless architecture:

 - Single responsibility principle
 - Workload distribution